Imports Aren't Running Automatically

 As it's the importing of the photos, floorplans and brochures etc which takes the time, you can choose to store media as URLs instead as opposed to physically downloading them.
 You can control this under 'Property Hive > Settings > General > Miscellaneous'.

-Note that this option is not available if using the Houzez Data Bridge add on.
+Note that this option is not available if using the Houzez Data Bridge add on or the BLM format.

 As mentioned it's only really the first import that will take a significant amount of time.
 Subsequent imports should complete in a matter of seconds and therefore not have this timeout issue.